The Shop Around the Corner: Adaptations and awards

 The Shop Around the Corner was dramatized in two half-hour broadcasts of The Screen Guild Theater.
 The first aired on September 29, 1940, and starred Sullavan, Stewart, and Morgan in their respective roles; in this version the adultery aspect was removed.
 The performance was held to benefit the Motion Picture Relief Fund.
 The second broadcast aired on February 26, 1945, with Van Johnson and Phyllis Thaxter.
 It was also dramatized as a one-hour program on Lux Radio Theaters June 23, 1941, broadcast with Claudette Colbert and Don Ameche as Novak and Kralik, along with Cecil B. DeMille as narrator.
-Both radio adaptations were included with the Warner Archive Blu-ray edition of the film.
+Both radio adaptations were included on the December 2020 Warner Archive Blu-ray release of the film, sourced from the brand new 2K digital restoration of the 35mm interpositive.

 The Shop Around the Corner is ranked number 28 on AFI's 100 Years...
 100 Passions and is listed in Times All-Time 100 Movies.
 In 1999, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 Sullavan, Stewart, and Morgan were awarded "Best Performances of the Month" in Photoplay magazine.
 It was also named one of the "Best Pictures of the Month".

 Remakes

-The film has spawned numerous remakes, among which include:
+The film has spawned numerous remakes, including: